ymollard/python-advanced-slides/exercises.md

 Bob is currently overdrawn.
 To prevent this kind of situation, its customer adviser prefers to convert his account into a blocked account.
 This way, any purchase would be refused if Bob had not enough money.

 - 2.1.
-Implement a class `BlockBankAccount` so that:
+Implement a class `BlockedBankAccount` so that:
   - the `BlockedBankAccount` inherits from `BankAccount`.
 Make sure you do not forget to call parent method with the `super()` keyword if necessary
   - the `transfer_to` methods overloads the parent method, with the only difference that it raises an exception if the balance is not sufficiently provided to execute the transfer